128technology/docs/docs/plugin_monitoring_agent.md

 | fields          | dict[string:string] | A mapping of `new-field = existing-field` where the new field is the computed transform of the existing field.
 If the names are the same, the field will be replaced.       |
 | previous_fields | dict[string:string] | Optionally include a field indicating the previous observed value.
 Specify as `previous-field = new-field` such that the previous indicates the prior value of `new-field`. |

-The processors operates on fields separately for series that passes through it.
-For example, there may be multiple metrics passing through with a `value` field.
-The processor will distinguish between them using the tags and measurement name to identify each.
+The processor operates on each field separately.
+For example, multiple metrics may pass through with a `value` field.
+The processor will distinguish between them using the tags and measurement name.

-When there is no value to produce, the processor will exclude the field.
-If the field name matches its source field, that field is removed.
-This can be a way of dropping lines as Telegraf will remove a line that has no fields (it isn't a valid line).
-For example, when watching for state changes on lines that have a single field, the original line will be dropped.
-This can be used to turn a polling mechanism into a means of notification.
+When there is no value to produce, the processor excludes the field.
+If the field name matches the source field, the field is removed.
+If the line is no longer valid, for example, if it has no fields, Telegraf will remove it, effectively dropping the line.
+When watching for state changes on lines that have a single field, the original line will be dropped.
+In this way, a polling mechanism can be turned into a means of notification.

 Processors are not currently exposed explicitly in the plugin config, but they can be achieved through an input's [additional config](plugin_monitoring_agent.md#input-configuration).
-Here are some example of the `TOML` configuration.
+Here are some examples of the `TOML` configuration.

 State Change: